pgpmartin/perso_AcademicSite/content/authors/admin/_index.md

 In 2015-2017 I was awarded an [Agreenskills+](https://www.agreenskills.eu) fellowship, and joined the group of Scott Michaels at Indiana University [Department of Biology](https://biology.indiana.edu/) to decipher the role of a new family of negative transcription elongation factors on RNA polymerase II processivity, chromatin organization and gene expression.

-In 2017-2019, back at INRA Toxalim, I joined the [BioToMyc](https://www6.toulouse.inrae.fr/toxalim/Equipes-Recherche-Publications/BioToMyc-Biosynthese-Toxicite-des-Mycotoxines) group of Isabelle Oswald where I initiated a project aimed at elucidating the role played by transcription elongation factors on the regulation of gene clusters involve in the synthesis of mycotoxins.
+In 2017-2019, back at INRA Toxalim, I joined the [BioToMyc](https://www6.toulouse.inrae.fr/toxalim/Equipes-Recherche-Publications/BioToMyc-Biosynthese-Toxicite-des-Mycotoxines) group of Isabelle Oswald where I initiated a project aimed at elucidating the role played by transcription elongation factors on the regulation of gene clusters involved in the synthesis of mycotoxins.

 In 2019-2020, I joined the [lab of Pr Craig Pikaard](https://pikweb.sitehost.iu.edu/) at Indiana University where I worked on long read sequencing to assemble the ribosomal DNA regions of the genome of _Arabidopsis thaliana_.